TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Introduction/Index.rst

 It is also recommended that the reader has worked with TYPO3 before, knows what the *frontend*, *backend* and *Extension Manager* is and how to access the *Install Tool*.
-Missing knowledge can be acquired by working through the TYPO3 documentation, for example the :ref:`Getting Started Tutorial <t3start:start>`.
+Missing knowledge can be acquired by working through the TYPO3 documentation, for example the :doc:`Getting Started Tutorial <t3start:Index>`.

 Due to the fact that the sitepackage discussed in the next chapters implements a new, fresh, clean website skin from scratch, an empty TYPO3 instance is a